True Lessons-Learned Stories

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is a reflection on how God can take the "mistakes" in our lives and turn them into something beautiful!
+Here's another true lessons learned story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This is a reflection on how God can take the 'mistakes' in our lives and turn them into something beautiful!

 An Artist's "Mistakes"

 Copyright © 1999 by Debra K. Matthews.
 All rights reserved

 I took away one major lesson from my eighth grade art class.
 It's the only thing I remember from that entire school year, yet it has stayed with me over all the years since.
 I don't remember a single thing we made in class, or even if we worked with brushes, or pencils, or charcoal, or made something in clay.
 All I remember is my teacher telling us, "A good artist can make something out of any mistake."